opendata-swiss/wp-ckan-backend/README.md

 # wp-ckan-backend

-WordPress plugin to create manual datasets, organisations and groups in CKAN via API.
+WordPress plugin to create manual datasets, organizations and groups in CKAN via API.

 ## Development